top of page

 Students learn real-world skills like safety practices, blueprint reading, tool use, carpentry, plumbing, brazing, and building electrical circuits—all through hands-on modules led by skilled trades professionals.

-Host a Camp: We’ll help you plan and launch a GRIT Camp in your area.
+Host an Event: We’ll help you plan and launch a GRIT Camp or Workshop in your area.

 Mentor or Volunteer: Skilled tradespeople can guide students throughout the camp.
 To ensure a safe learning environment, all mentors must pass a background check before participating.